-This deals with outside procurement, which is part of most projects, such as hiring subcontractors.
-This will obviously have an impact on the budget and schedule.
+This project management knowledge area deals with outside procurement, which is part of most projects, such as hiring subcontractors.
+This will impact on the budget and schedule.
 Planning procurement management starts by identifying the outside needs of the project and how those contractors will be involved.

 Now conduct those procurements by hiring the contractors, which includes a statement of work, terms of reference, request for proposals and choosing a vendor.
 You’ll want to control the procurement process by managing and monitoring, and then closing the contracts once the work has been done to everyone’s satisfaction.

 The stakeholders must be happy, as the project has been created for their needs.
 Therefore, they must be actively managed like any other part of the project.
-To start one must identify the stakeholders.
-It’s not always easy, but it’s a crucial part of starting any project, so find out who they are and what concerns they have.
+To start, identify the stakeholders through stakeholder analysis and find out what concerns they have.
+It’s not always easy, but it’s a crucial part of starting any project.

-Throughout the project, control stakeholder engagement.
-Do this by determining if the stakeholders’ needs are being addressed.
+Throughout the project, you’ll want to control stakeholder engagement by determining if the stakeholders’ needs are being addressed.
 If not, figure out what changes need to be made to either satisfy those needs or adjust the expectations.